bitwarden/help/_articles/login-with-sso/getting-started-with-sso.md

 - The user is now logged into their Bitwarden account and is in *accepted* status within their organization.

 {%note%}
 Users that register “Just-In-Time” or “on the fly” for their Organization will still need to be confirmed to access any shared Organization Items.
+For more information about managing and confirming users, visit our article [here.](https://bitwarden.com/help/article/managing-users/)

 Users will also need to be assigned to any Groups and Collections.